 Flash is a smart idea incubator designed specifically for creative individuals.
-It organizes ideas on the fly, learns over time to make the idea collecting process faster, and proactivly helps build on your ideas in context.
+It organizes ideas on the fly, learns over time to make the idea collecting process faster, and proactively helps build on your ideas in context.

 Sorting 5 semi-structured interviews data with an affinity diagram, I gather insights about the types and contents of inputs designers have when they document their new ideas, followed by two personas to represent user groups to help guide the design.

-Through pages of wireframe explorations I push boundaries and imagine possibility by connecting to current technology, resulting a range of guestural interactions and utilities like API integration.
+Through pages of wireframe explorations I push boundaries and imagine possibility by connecting to current technology, resulting a range of gestural interactions and utilities like API integration.

 A series of user testing, A/B testing and follow-up interviews on interaction flow and methods with users.
 Read more here.

 To test and demo all these interactions, I prototype them with Framer Studio for its flexibility and interactivity across different platforms.
 Check out the trailer video and some framer prototypes: